FMCalisto/redux-get-started/README.md

 <img src = "./media/logo-title-dark.png"/>

 [Redux](http://redux.js.org/) is a predictable state container for JavaScript apps.
-(If you're looking for a WordPress framework, check out [Redux Framework](https://reduxframework.com/).)

 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
 On top of that, it provides a great developer experience, such as [live code editing combined with a time traveling debugger](https://github.com/gaearon/redux-devtools).